twilight-rs/twilight/CONTRIBUTING.md

 }
 ```

-# Pull Requests

-Pull requests must be named with a short description of the contained changes.
-Pull requests must be made from a new branch.
-Please avoid making pull requests
-from the HEAD branch.

-Avoid force-pushing to a pull request branch, as this erases review comment
-history.
-You can merge the HEAD branch into your feature branch instead.

-Contributors should add tests and documentation that reflects their changes.

 ## Tests

-Feature and bugfix commits must always include unit tests to ensure the
+Feature and bugfix commits should include unit tests to ensure the correctness
-correctness of the relevant feature and prevent breakage.
-Enhancements to
+of the relevant feature and prevent breakage.
+Enhancements to existing features
-existing features without tests should include new unit tests, especially when
+without tests should include new unit tests, especially when the implementation
-the implementation of something is being modified.
+of something is being modified.

+When importing structs into a test module, one should use a wildcard to import
+all items from the parent module: `use super::*;`

-Public API types must be tested with the [`static_assertions`] crate.
+Public API types should be tested with the [`static_assertions`] crate.
 `static_assertions`' `assert_fields`, `assert_impl_all`, and `assert_obj_safe`
 functionality are notable.
 Asserting the implementation of `Send` and `Sync` are
 of particular importance.